rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 And in a sly roundabout
- way, Bitcoin has risen into prominence as an open source money, poised to supplant the USD petrodollar, and with every year and decade of it working, it inches closer to becoming the money of international settlements, the base layer to back all money.
+ way, Bitcoin has risen into prominence as an open source money, poised to supplant the USD petrodollar, and with every decade of it working, it inches closer to becoming the money of international settlements, the base layer to back all money.